ben-girardet/aurelia-summernote/README.md

 Adds a simple to use, yet flexible Aurelia Custom Element into your project.

 ## Install using Aurelia CLI

 1. Install dependencies

   Summernote is built on Boostrap and Jquery.
-This plugin doesn't not directly depends on these librairies so that you can decide on how you include them in your project.
+This plugin doesn't directly depends on these librairies so that you can decide on how you include them in your project.
 If needed, below is an example on how you can add them properly in your Aurelia CLI project.

 2. Install the plugin